CrowdStrike (CRWD)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

 CrowdStrike has shown robust cash profitability, driven by its cost-effective customer acquisition strategy that enables it to invest in new products and services rather than sales and marketing.
-The company’s free cash flow margin averaged 24.1% over the last year, quite impressive for a software business.
+The company’s free cash flow margin averaged 25.7% over the last year, quite impressive for a software business.
+CrowdStrike has shown robust cash profitability relative to peers over the last year, giving the company fewer opportunities to return capital to shareholders.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

-CrowdStrike’s free cash flow clocked in at $295.9 million in Q3, equivalent to a 24% margin.
-This result was good as its margin was 1.1 percentage points higher than in the same quarter last year.
-We hope the company can build on this trend.
+CrowdStrike’s free cash flow clocked in at $376.4 million in Q4, equivalent to a 28.8% margin.
+This result was good as its margin was 6.2 percentage points higher than in the same quarter last year.
+Its cash profitability was also above its one-year level, and we hope the company can build on this trend.

 Over the next year, analysts predict CrowdStrike’s cash conversion will improve.
-Their consensus estimates imply its free cash flow margin of 24.1% for the last 12 months will increase to 30.4%, giving it more flexibility for investments, share buybacks, and dividends.
+Their consensus estimates imply its free cash flow margin of 25.7% for the last 12 months will increase to 29.6%, it options for capital deployment (investments, share buybacks, etc.).

-CrowdStrike is an amazing business ranking highly on our list.
-First of all, the company’s revenue growth was exceptional over the last five years.
+There are multiple reasons why we think CrowdStrike is an amazing business.
+For starters, its revenue growth was exceptional over the last five years.
 And while its declining operating margin shows it’s becoming less efficient at building and selling its software, its splendid ARR growth shows it’s securing more long-term contracts and becoming a more predictable business.
 On top of that, CrowdStrike’s efficient sales strategy allows it to target and onboard new users at scale.